Creating Your Own KehilaLinks Site

 Uploading Your Page(s)

-Once you have thoroughly tested your page(s), upload the page(s) using the FTP Username/Password that you have been provided.
-Instructions on how to FTP to the KehilaLinks server are found here.
+Once you have thoroughly tested your page(s), upload the page(s) using the SFTP Username/Password that you have been provided.
+Instructions on how to SFTP to the KehilaLinks server are found here.
 If you need assistance, contact us for help in uploading it to the JewishGen KehilaLinks website.

 Letting the World Know About Your New KehilaLinks Site